thephez/backup-readme/platform/markdown/reference-glossary.md

 ## Devnet

 A development environment in which developers can obtain and spend Dash that has no real-world value on a network that is very similar to the Dash [mainnet](#mainnet).
 Multiple independent devnets can coexist without interference.
-Devnets can be either public or private.
+Devnets can be either public or private networks.
+See the <a href="https://dashcore.readme.io/docs/core-examples-testing-applications" target="_blank">Testing Applications page</a> for a more detailed description of network types.

 ## Direct Settlement Payment Channel (DSPC)